oomari/Legislative-News-Aggregator/README.md

 Go to localhost:3000 in your browser to view the app.

+To view how I went about wireframing the design, UX and documentation, check the file eraser-export-export-11-15-2024-4_31_53-PM in the Github repository.

 When selecting a state or topic, to clear either filter click on "--Select a State--" or "--Select a Topic--".

 You can search as well by keywords in title or description.